-RM: I knew Logan wasn't married but it seemed natural for her to have a boyfriend.
+RMacA: I knew Logan wasn't married, but it seemed natural for her to have a boyfriend.
 The fact that her boyfriend is a journalist gives her access to useful information not always available to the police.
-However, it does worry her superiors in the police force that she might let slip confidential information.
-Logan can see their point but they're not going to stop her living her life as she wants.
+However, it does worry her

+Logan's Choice superiors in the police force that she might let slip confidential information.
+Logan can see their point, but they're not going to stop her living her life as she wants.